top of page

 MASTERY

 Competence is ensured by guaranteed opportunities for mastery.
-The first lesson in traditional Native American culture is that one should always observe those with more life experience in order to learn from them.
+The first lesson in traditional Native American culture is that one should always observe those with more life experience to learn from them.
 Children are taught to see someone with more skill as a model for learning, not as a rival or a threat.
 One must strive for mastery for personal reasons to build feelings of confidence and competence, not to be superior to someone else.
 Humans have an innate drive to master their environments.
 When success is achieved, the desire to achieve more is strengthened.

 INDEPENDENCE